sctlprov/sctlprov_code/docs/language_specification.md

 datatype size = (width, height) value rect : (size, position) = ((10, 20), (0, 0))
 ```

-In addition to type aliases, users can also define new types via type constructors.
-There are two kinds of type constructors supported in the language: variants and records.
+Moreover, we can also define aliases for more complicated types in the language.

 For instance, in the following code, `object` is a variant type, `Rectangle` and `Circle` are two variant type constructors.
 Using a variant type, we can define an object that is either a rectangle or a circle in this case.
 Futhermore, we also want to draw objects that can be filled by colors, for instance, in the following code, if we want the computer to draw a rectangle which is filled by blue color, we can define the drawable value `drawed_rect`, and if we want the computer to draw a circle which is filled by red color, we can define the drawable value `drawed_circle`.